 Why I'm running the London Marathon for Outward Bound

-Einir Jones, a teacher in North Lanarkshire Council, tells us why she has signed up to run this year's TCS London Marathon in support of young people and raising funds for Outward Bound.
+Einir Jones, a teacher in North Lanarkshire Council, tells us why she has signed up to run this year's TCS London Marathon for Outward Bound and in support of young people.

 Why are you running for Outward Bound?